ssmirr/appdev-chapters/continuous-delivery.md

 Now, back to Pipelines.

-The thing that made Heroku revolutionary when [it stormed the scene in 2009](https://www.infoq.com/news/2009/05/heroku-provisionless-revolution/) was that it made deployment as simple as `git push`, which is what developers were doing anyway for version control.
-Before that, and still today on other platforms (although there are other similar alternatives today), deployment takes _a lot more_.

-For version control, we usually `git push origin [branch name]`, where `origin` is the nickname we give to the  remote Git storage location that all developers push to and pull from — usually GitHub, for most teams, but some use alternatives like Gitlab, Bitbucket, or private on-premises Git remotes.

-Heroku said, "Okay, as long as you're sending around code using `git push`, send it to us that way too — and we'll provision a server for you, put your code on it, spin up a database, set up a connection pool, and do the 1001 other things needed to get your app up and running.
-You just need to add us as an additional `remote` and `git push` a commit when it is ready to ship."
+The thing that made Heroku revolutionary when [it stormed the scene in 2009](https://www.infoq.com/news/2009/05/heroku-provisionless-revolution/) was that it said "Okay, as long as you're sending code around with `git push`, send it to us that way too — and we'll provision a server for you, put your code on it, spin up a database, set up a connection pool, and do the 1001 other things needed to get your app up and running.
+You just need to add us as an additional `remote` and `git push` a commit whenever it's ready to ship."

+So, when we ran the `heroku create my-app-name` command, it actually did two things:

+ 1. Through Heroku's API, it created a Git repository called `https://git.heroku.com/my-app-name.git`
+ 2. It did a `git remote add
+ - `main` says "I want to push the `main` branch to the remote" (regardless of what branch I have checked out right now).
+We usually specify because Heroku only deploys the `main` branch; if you push any other branch to Heroku, it is ignored.
+If you already on `main` then you need not specify.

 So, that is why, all this time, we've been deploying with: